GenesisFR/HowToBecomeGoodAtShooters/README.md

 - different in every game
 - can be used for funneling mobs and setting up traps

+### AI states
+- idle: mobs move predictably and are usually patrolling their own designated area
+- alerted: mobs will investigate the area where they last saw/heard something suspicious, they move semi-predictably and usually go back to idle after a while without any sign of suspicious activity
+- combat: mobs move unpredictably and it'll take longer for them to go back to idle, it may not be possible to do so depending on the level design

 ### Angle isolation
 - definition: using the environment/utility to isolate enemies
-- creates a series of 1v1s
+- creates a series of 1v1s as other enemies won't be able to hit you
 - makes it easier to win engagements
 - reference: https://www.youtube.com/watch?v=z-LyLG5YieY

 ### Clearing angles
 - be methodical, clear progressively and check every corner
-- use [jiggle peeking](#jiggle-peeking) to quickly get information without allowing the AI to react
+- you can use [jiggle peeking](#jiggle-peeking) to quickly clear an angle
+- allows you to gradually gain [map control](#map-control)
 - reference: https://www.youtube.com/watch?v=ivh8r0LxgLQ

 ### Counter-strafing